RobertTalbert/discretecs/MTH225-Winter2026/course-documents/MTH 225 W26 syllabus.md

 When used to supplement and extend your own efforts to learn, AI is great. **But when it is used to *replace* those efforts or find shortcuts around them, it gets bad**.

-In order to learn anything for mastery, you must plan on putting in many hours of hard work, in what is called "desirable difficulty".
+In order to learn anything for mastery, you must plan on putting in many hours of hard work, in what is called "[desirable difficulty](https://theeffortfuleducator.com/2020/05/22/desiring-difficulties/)".
 The difficulty you experience is a sign that you are doing it right.
-The lack of difficulty, or seeking to get around it, tells you that your'e doing things wrong.
+The lack of difficulty, or seeking to get around it, tells you that you're doing things wrong.
 An over-reliance on AI tools in MTH 225 will become obvious very quickly: You will be lost during class, clueless on exams, and buried under the burden of repeated reattempts.

 **Your best plan for success in MTH 225 is to keep AI in a box and use it only to supplement and extend what is already taking place through your own hard work**.
 This is also how you, a future computing professional, will make yourself indispensable on the job market and give you some long-term stability in a rapidly changing world.